wolfmanstout/jene/README.md

 * Flexible, object-oriented design enables easy extension
 * Includes an assortment of pre-made expression nodes and mutations
 * Supports an adaptive model of evolution that learns from its mistakes
-* For more information on the goals and design of this package, please read the Project Overview.

 ## Design Overview